Grand Teton via Upper Exum

 Gear

-I largely used the same gear as for the Picnic and Owen Spalding solo climb.
-The one exception was my climbing kit.
-We swapped my ATC belay device for one with assisted braking and my daisy chain for a sling (borrowed both from my partner).
+I used most of the same gear as for my Owen Spalding solo climbs.
+The exception was my climbing kit.
+We swapped my ATC belay device for one with assisted braking, and my daisy chain for a sling (borrowed both from my partner).
 I also left my prusik behind.
-My partner planned to be ready with a fireman's belay from the bottom of the rappel if needed.
+My partner planned to be ready to fireman belay from the bottom if needed.
 We also brought one 70-meter, light rope.

 I planned to carry the rope.
-My climbing partner would carry an assortment of nuts and cams.
-60 meters is the minimum required for Sargent's rappel, bypassing most of the Owen Spalding downclimb.
-Since we were bringing a rope, we might as well rappel.
+My climbing partner would carry nuts and cams.
+60 meters is the minimum required for Sargent's rappel, which bypasses most of the Owen Spalding downclimb.

 - 15L REI vest pack